Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 [^sharpe]: The concept of Sharpe ratio was introduced 1966 by William F. Sharpe.
 In the original definition $\rho$ is the portfolio volatility $\sigma$.
-In our presentation we use a generalization of Sharpe ratio where the standard deviation from the denominator is replaced by the dispersion measure.
+In our presentation we use a generalization of Sharpe ratio where the volatility is replaced by the prevailing dispersion measure.

-[^alphavantage]: Requires a valid API key from alphavantage.co
+[^alphavantage]: Requires a valid API key from *alphavantage.co*